Jane Stanley (died 1803): Life

-Stanley died in Knutsford and was buried in Great Budworth, Cheshire.
-It is thought that she chose to be buried there rather than the family plot in Ormskirk, Lancashire, to avoid her remains being close to those of Farren.
+Stanley died in Knutsford, her will stipulated that she be buried in the vault belonging to her nephew Sir Peter Warburton in Great Budworth church.
 Shortly before she died Stanley composed her own epitaph: "A maid I lived and a maid I died; I never was asked and never denied".

 Legacy

 Stanley left significant bequests as well as a £6,000 inheritance to her family.
 Two senior female servants each received £600 and all others with at least 3-years service received a full year's wages.
 A donation of £500 was made for the upkeep of the elderly and disabled in three local parishes and gifts of between £50 and £500 were made to 21 local women, which she specified was to be spent at their sole discretion "independent of, and free from the debts, power or control of her husband, or future husband".
 Stanley left sums of between £500 and £1,250 for infirmaries in Liverpool, Manchester, Chester and Bath, mental hospitals in Liverpool and Manchester, an asylum for the blind in Liverpool, a maternity hospital in Manchester and to the Philanthropic Society of St George for the promotion of industry and reform of criminals.

 A sum of £400 was left to be used to repair and improve the footpaths she had laid out around Knutsford and to maintain the woollen church flag.
-This was invested in Consolidated Bank annuities, that generated a return of around 3% per year (£12) by the 1820s.
-The pavements were maintained, more or less unchanged, until 2014 when Cheshire East Council found them to be unsafe for the disabled.
-A project was begun to improve and widen the footpaths.
+This was invested in Consolidated Bank annuities, that generated a return of around 3% per year (£12) by the 1820s., These funds were used to fund the planting of trees around Knutsford Heath and c.1900 "Love Lane" was renamed "Stanley Road" in her memory.

 Stanley's sedan chair has been used by the annual Knutsford Royal May Day procession since 1884.
 Stanley was the inspiration for the Honourable Mrs Jamieson in Elizabeth Gaskell's 1849 novel Cranford and the title character in her 1858 My Lady Ludlow, both based on her time in Knutsford.